ABOUT WOMEN'S AND GENDER STUDIES

 a Bachelor's Degree, a WGS Minor, a Queer Studies Minor, and a

-In the WGS program, you will examine identities, including gender,
+WGS is an intersectional program in which you will examine identities, including gender,

 class, race, sexuality, nationality, citizenship status, and disability.